michaeltoohig/bilolok/README.md

   - [ ] Move map components to map directory
   - [ ] break out components related to map edit/create to a subdirectory

+- [ ] Remove repetitive "Not Allowed" notifications in favor of single "Request Error" notification using the response.data.detail

 - [ ] Vue-tour ?

 - [ ] Chief of Nakamal